Should we grout tank waste at Hanford?

 We also have concerns about the how and where of grouting Hanford tank waste.
 This is related to the issues above because we care about what is in the final waste form and we also care about where the waste is treated.
 We don’t like the current options on the table.

-Right now, Perma-Fix Northwest (PFNW) is the only real contender for grouting treated tank waste.
+Washington State: PermaFix Northwest (PFNW) could accept up to 37,000 gallons of liquid pretreated tank waste per year at its facility in Richland, WA.
+PFNW would grout the waste and be responsible for its disposal at Waste Control Specialists in Andrews, Texas.
 We wrote a report uncovering a myriad of safety concerns with PFNW and do not believe it should be used for treating Hanford tank waste.
 Here are some of the top issues with PFNW:

 Risk to Residents: It is located in a growing residential community with a daycare center less than a mile away.